Products in Stock

 pink colored exterior cladding

 Ever looked at a house and wondered what gives it that sleek, put-together look?
 Chances are, you’re admiring its cladding.
 But what exactly is cladding, and why should you care about it?
-Well, if you’re a homeowner (or aspiring to be one), cladding could be your secret weapon for boosting your home’s appeal, protection, and even its value.
-Let’s take a look at the different types that could transform your home.
+Well, there are many different types of cladding, each with their own pros and cons.
+If you’re a homeowner (or aspiring to be one), cladding could be your secret weapon for boosting your home’s appeal, protection, and even its value.
+So, let’s take a look at the different types of cladding that could transform your home.

 What is Cladding?

 First up, we have composite cladding.
+If you’re choosing cladding based on weather resistance, this one takes the crown.
 This modern marvel combines the best features of wood and plastic to create a material that’s durable, low maintenance, and attractive.
-It resists rot, doesn’t warp or split like wood, and comes in a variety of colours and finishes.
+Its weather resistance means that it resists rot, doesn’t warp or split like wood, and doesn’t develop mould.
+Plus, composite cladding comes in a variety of colours and finishes.

-Composite cladding is also eco-friendly, as it’s made from recycled materials.
-And while it might cost more upfront than some other options, its longevity and low maintenance requirements make it a cost-effective (and time-effective!) choice in the long run.
+This option is the best choice of cladding for environmentally conscious homeowners due to its eco-friendly manufacturing process and longevity.
+This is a major benefit of composite cladding, as it’s made from recycled materials.
+And while it might cost more upfront than some other options, its longevity (composite cladding can last 25 to 30 years) and low maintenance requirements make it a cost-effective choice in the long run.

 Next up is one of the most popular options: vinyl cladding.
 This plastic-based material has been a favourite among homeowners for years, and it’s not hard to see why.
 It’s relatively cheap, easy to install, and comes in a wide range of colours.
 Plus, it’s low maintenance – a quick power wash now and then is usually all it needs to keep looking fresh.